Environment Configuration

 Complete Configuration Example

-Here's a comprehensive example of a .env
+Here's a comprehensive example of a .env file with all configuration options:

 # API Provider Configuration (required)